AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_faces.md

 	ANIM Cheer|ArmsUp|-

 If you want to re-use an ANIM line that is already defined for the same sitter, then simply refer to that line instead of creating a new sequence.
-Requires box <a href="//avsitter.com/updates">2.1-12.05</a> or later. e.g.:
+Requires version [2.1-12.05](http://avsitter.com/updates) or later. e.g.:

 	ANIM pose1|express_laugh_emote|5|express_smile|1
 	...
 	ANIM pose2|pose1

-{% include note.html content="The full list of internal SL animations can be found <a href='http://wiki.secondlife.com/wiki/Internal_Animations'>here</a>, and examples of the facial expressions <a href='http://wiki.secondlife.com/wiki/File:SL_face_expressions.jpg'>here</a>." %}
+{% include note.html content="The full list of internal SL animations can be found [here](http://wiki.secondlife.com/wiki/Internal_Animations), and examples of the facial expressions [here](http://wiki.secondlife.com/wiki/File:SL_face_expressions.jpg)." %}

 {% include important.html content="We suggest a sensible maximum of 3 expressions per ANIM line, to conserve script memory and reduce clutter.
 Also, scripts can only read the first 255 characters (bytes) per notecard line." %}